-- Outlook includes activities which may have been contracted out at the time of reporting - All 2024-2026 requirements for facilities decommissioning have not been contracted.
+- All 2024-2026 requirements for facilities decommissioning have not been contracted.
 For Wells P&A, the contracted requirement is subject to final a technical assessment based on rig availability at the time. - PETRONAS is looking into innovative facilities decommissioning solutions focusing on technologies, re-use/re-purpose options, integrated approaches as well as identifying potential alternative removal methods to ensure cost compression, covering the above outlook with flexibility of execution plan.
 Thus, participation and collaboration are encouraged from all parties.

-Malaysia is home to a certified decommissioning yard in Klang, specialising in the removal of hazardous and non-hazardous waste and the remediation of assets ensuring the safe and environmentally responsible disposal of offshore structures.
+Malaysia is home to a certified decommissioning yard in Klang, specialising in the removal of hazardous and non-hazardous waste and the remediation of assets ensuring safe and environmentally responsible disposal of offshore structures.